 The festival originates from Kagoshima where it's still held every year in November.
 Participants dance together in unison to traditional music such as Ohara-bushi.

-Everybody is dressed in traditional Yukata (summer style Kimono) or Happi (colourful overcoat worn during festivities).
+Everybody dresses in traditional Yukata (summer style Kimono) or Happi (colourful overcoat worn during festivities).
 People also wear masks and other handmade costumes.
 You are welcome to join in if you like and enjoy the music and dance.

 Sushi bars & Conveyor belt sushi